Luk-kar/Resize-Elements-PS-toolset/README.md

 - **Add canvas**
 - **Resize image**
 - **2^n canvas** (add canvas for both sides by nearest value of power of 2)
-- **Settings** (Filter source folder files by PNG, hide dialog "Do you want to close all opened files", enable writing files in "ChangedFilesList.log")
+- **Settings** (Filter source folder files by PNG, hide dialog "Do you want to close all opened files", enable writing changed files in "ChangedFilesList.log")

 ### Prerequisites 💪